 So what's the difference between these two?

 While most of us want to be kind, we sometimes get kindness all muddled up.
 We can think we’re being kind when actually we’re not being kind at all.

 If you keep giving in to someone because you don’t want to say no—is that being kind to you, and ultimately to them?

 In reality, misguided kindness isn’t kindness at all—it's really just fear disguised as kindness.
 It’s an illusion of kindness that shows up in ways that seem like an easy solution at the time.

-It can seem so much easier to try to avoid feeling bad by smoothing things over and keeping the peace.
-We all do this sometimes, because we want to be accepted and validated by others.
+It can seem so much easier to try to avoid uncomfortable feelings, by smoothing things over and keeping the peace.
+We all do this sometimes because we so much want to be accepted and validated by others.

 And respect works both ways.
 When we’re not being honest with someone about how we feel—is that being respectful to ourselves?
 Is it being respectful to them?

 While misguided kindness is often a knee-jerk reaction—an attempt to smooth things over and keep people happy—conscious kindness is the opposite.
 As the word ‘conscious’ implies, it’s much more about self-reflection and thinking things through.
 It’s about considering the long-term outcome and it’s about finding the balance of positive outcome and love for all concerned.
 Conscious kindness is at the heart of what true assertiveness really means.

 - How can I respect myself, and others, by being authentic in this situation?

 - How can I make sure I’m being kind to both myself and the other person here?